 The bride was the recipient of many useful presents.
 A live turkey, a three-tier cake and roses in abundance were the gifts of the Mallity family.
-Other Egyptian friends showed their good will and best wishes by their were the gifts of the Mallity family.
-Other Egyptian friends showed their good will and best wishes by their sprepriate gifts.
+Other Eventian friends aboved their Other Egyptian friends showed their good will and best wishes by their appropriate gifts.